 “I never thought I’d hear you say that,” she said.

 “Neither did I. Don’t think I’m going soft, though.
-If ever this is another war, I’ll return to my cold, calculating self,” he said with a smirk.
+If ever there is another war, I’ll return to my cold, calculating self,” he said with a smirk.

 “Of course,” she said simply.